Payton Wilson: 2024

 Ahead of the regular season, Wilson was named the team's second string left inside linebacker behind Patrick Queen, beating out Mark Robinson for the backup role.

 On August 17, 2024, during a pre-season game against the Buffalo Bills, Wilson was tackled by Ryan Van Demark and his back leg was stepped up on and bent backwards.
 Despite this injury, he still made his first professional appearance in Week 1 against the Atlanta Falcons where he would make his first tackle on wide receiver Drake London.
 He would finish the game making three tackles in the 18–10 Steelers victory.
 By Week 6 of the season, Wilson had accumulated 18 tackles and eight assists, averaging 3.3 tackles a game.
 On October 13, he recorded his first tackle for loss during the Steelers' 32–13 victory over the Las Vegas Raiders.
 During the Steelers' 18–16 win over the Baltimore Ravens, Wilson intercepted a pass from Lamar Jackson intended for Justice Hill for his first career interception.
 He scored his first defensive touchdown in another divisional game, this time against the Bengals, when he returned a Joe Burrow fumble for 21 yards as the Steelers won 44–38.
 Wilson finished the regular season with 64 total tackles, one fumble recovery, a defensive touchdown, and an interception.
-The Steelers achieved a 10-7 record and clinched a playoff berth as the sixth seed.
+The Steelers achieved a 10–7 record and clinched a playoff berth as the sixth seed.

-He made his post-season debut in a 28-14 wild card loss to the Baltimore Ravens on January 11, 2025.
+He made his post-season debut in a 28–14 wild card loss to the Baltimore Ravens on January 11, 2025.
 During the game, Wilson made three solo tackles and three assisted tackles.

+2025

+Wilson made his first sack of the 2025 season during Week 2's loss to the Seattle Seahawks on quarterback Sam Darnold.
+He went on to record his second and final sack of the season during a Monday Night Football home victory over the Miami Dolphins, finishing the game with four total tackles (two solo, two assisted).
+Wilson made his second career interception when he picked off Colts quarterback Daniel Jones and returned it for 17 yards as the Steelers claimed a 27–20 home victory.
+In his sophomore campaign, Wilson played all 17 regular season games, recording 126 total tackles, two sacks, an interception and deflected two passes.
+The Steelers finished with a 10–7 record and won the AFC North for the first time in Wilson's professional career.

+In Wilson's second postseason appearance, he recorded four tackles as the Steelers lost 30–6 to the Houston Texans in the AFC wild card round.